torrance/Casacore.jl/README.md

 This package uses [casacorecxx](https://github.com/torrance/casacorecxx) which uses [CxxWrap](https://github.com/JuliaInterop/CxxWrap.jl) to wrap the C++ Casacore codebase.
 These raw objects and methods are available in `Casacore.LibCasacore`.

-Casacore is a very large package, and this Julia interface has been developed with specific usecases in mind, limited by the authors own experience.
+Casacore is a very large package, and this Julia interface has been developed with specific usecases in mind, limited by the author's own experience.
 Please open an issue to discuss extending this package in ways that are more suitable to your own usecase.

 ## Installation